galina132/dog_api_slidshow/README.md

 # Dogsshow

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.
-The project use a public API: https://dog.ceo/dog-api/
+The project uses a public API: https://dog.ceo/dog-api/ This is a slideshow, whith Angular 7 routing, rxjs, bootstrap.